UC San Diego SearchMenu

 How much does it cost to live in I-House?

-For the 2012-2013 academic year, single rooms were $10,966 and double rooms were $10,166.
-Prices of rooms for the 2013-2014 academic year are subject to change.
+Prices of rooms for the next academic year are subject to change.
 The dining plan is included in the room fees.
 For up the most up to date information, visit http://housing.ucsd.edu/value.asp

 Do I have to buy a dining plan?